The eye of the lion is shining... Ultraman... Leo!

 Transformation Is a Free Action: Episode 50 subverts this when Gen/Leo was unable to grow to giant size, as Bunyo tied him up while in human form and Commander Black had wounded him.

 Waistcoat of Style: MAC members could wear a shiny silver vest, open at the sides of the lower back.
 Gen and Dan sometimes wore them.

 Walking the Earth / Save the Day, Turn Away: Gen, having killed off the Saucer Beasts for good and with Commander Black dead, throws away the Leo Ring and sails off.
 (By the time Mebius comes to Earth, he's tending the Twin Island originally submerged by the Gillas bros in the first episode.)

-Wham Episode: Episode 1 (Seven's role in Earth's defense changes dramatically), 3 & 4 (Leo realizes just how tough his job is), 22 (Astra — Leo is not the only survivor of L77 after all), 26 (Ultraman King — the mythical hero appears), 38&39 (The Leo Brothers prove their worth to the Ultra Brothers after a rough start), 40 (Tear Jerker & Re Tool)
+Wham Episode: Episode 1 (Seven's role in Earth's defense changes dramatically), 3 & 4 (Leo realizes just how tough his job is), 22 (Astra — Leo is not the only survivor of L77 after all), 26 (Ultraman King — the mythical hero appears), 38&39 (The Leo Brothers prove their worth to the Ultra Brothers after a rough start)..

 Gen had his True Companions, his MAC teammates, his brother whom he thought dead, as well as the support of both his Captain and the legendary Ultraman King, and he was an honorary Ultra brother to boot.
+He'd even managed to take his revenge on Alien Magma by impaling him through the heart.
 Then Silver Bloom appeared...